eugeni9872/express-rest-ctrl/docs/howto.md

 # How to use

-After install the express-rest-controller you need to create the `controllers` folder inside you root project
+After install the express-rest-ctrl you need to create the `controllers` folder inside you root project

 ```
 $ mkdir controllers